 She joined Anglo-American shortly after Jean McMaster and did the lettering on all the Anglo-American publications.
 Interestingly, her mother convinced her not to tell anyone that she worked there as it was generally not considered a reputable job.
 This was similar to Jean’s experience with the staff at Northern and reflected the general attitude of the time towards comic books.

-While working at Anglo-American she and Jean met Patricia Hutchings and they all became best friends.
+While working at Anglo-American she and Jean met Priscilla Hutchings and they all became best friends.
 Priscilla was four years older than the other two.
-While at Anglo-American Betty and Jean developed a unique way of communicating during work.
+While at Anglo-American Betty and Priscilla developed a unique way of communicating during work.
 There was some sort of understanding that ‘conversation meant you aren’t working….’
 So they conversed through their art.
 They loved to make each other laugh and so the drew caricatures of each other.
-For example, Patricia had a hooked nose.
-Betty would drawing a picture of a giant hooked nose resting on the edge of a table, and pass it to Patricia.
-Patricia in turn would sketch a giant gapped toothed smile and pass it back to Betty.
+For example, Priscilla had a hooked nose.
+Betty would drawing a picture of a giant hooked nose resting on the edge of a table, and pass it to Priscilla.
+Priscilla in turn would sketch a giant gapped toothed smile and pass it back to Betty.

-They both hated fan mail, because it was predominantly criticism.
-Interestingly, it was predominantly from readers of Captain Marvel.
+Both Betty and Jean hated fan mail, because it was predominantly criticism.
+Interestingly, it was predominantly from readers of the old Captain Marvel comics.

 Betty Mercer remembered one day Les Gilpin came into the room looking “quite grim”.
 Betty asked jokingly “You look terrible.
 We aren’t all fired are we?”
 They laughed.
 Gilpin said “Yes.” and left.
 The office emptied.